j19sch/j19sch.github.io/posts/2025/20250114-benchmarking-counterstring-implementations-in-typescript.md

 This is that blog post.

 As a matter of fact, I currently have [8 different implementations](https://github.com/j19sch/counterstring/blob/951548092330182355401bbae3c9cc3776b52c01/src/alt-counterstrings.ts) of counterstring in TypeScript.
-Including two that are not mine: one is from PerClip but translated to TypeScript, the other is EvilTester's implemenation.
+Including two that are not mine: one is from PerClip but translated to TypeScript, the other is EvilTester's implementation.
 There are some interesting lessons to take, both from comparing the code of the different implementations, as from comparing the differences in performance.

 <!-- TEASER_END -->